zack-shoylev/devsite/source/_posts/2014-03-17-balloon-mapping-outreach.markdown

 uploads all the photos from the camera rig (after bringing it to the ground) to Rackspace Cloud Files, then makes a [gallery page](http://b663f2e2acd8e525729a-b149944209b187022b4db26ecc44f059.r41.cf2.rackcdn.com/index.html) of all the photos on the fly.

-While we were assembling the tools for the launch,  Anne's seven-year-old asked Dana, "Are you a good hacker or a bad hacker?"
+While we were assembling the tools for the balloon launch,  Anne's seven-year-old asked Dana, "Are you a good hacker or a bad hacker?"
 Dana was explaining how she used a cranberry juice bottle to make the body of the camera rig and a soda bottle to make a stabilizing tail.
 It was a serious question and deserves an answer.
 (Though to tell the truth, he